Jul977/Deploy-a-.NET-app-to-azure-app-service-secured-with-WAF-using-terraform-and-YAML-pipeline/README.md

 YAML pipeline (azure-pipelines.yml) was created for 2 reasons:
 -	Deploy our infrastructure to azure using terraform
--	Implement a build and release for our application then deploy the application to our App service
+-	Implement a build and release for our application then deploy the artifact to our App service

 Template files called tfvalidate-template.yml, tfdeploy-azure-template.yml and tfdeploy-appservice-template.yml was implemented to improve readability and reusability of our code.